voxeet/voxeet-uxkit-cordova/SAMPLE_ANDROID.md

 ## Initialize a minimalistic application

-From a terminal, run :
+From a terminal, run the following command for the receiver:
 ```
 cordova create receiver com.voxeet.cordova.receiver CordovaReceiver
 ```

-And for the Caller:
+And for the sender:
 ```
 cordova create sender com.voxeet.cordova.sender CordovaSender
 ```

-**Note : The below configurations must be done for each project !**
+**Note: The configurations below must be done for each project!**

 ## Add Android platform